 Masoala is sanctuary to the show-stopping red ruffed lemur that is one of the nine species of primates known as prosimians.
 Other unusual animals include the Madagascar day gecko, the leaf-tailed gecko and a host of chameleons.
 The red owl, the tomato frog and the spectacular helmet vanga bird also put in an appearance.

-Nosy Mangabe Special Reserve, an island that lies in Antongil Bay, roughly 2km off the coast, is one of the best places to see the wild, nocturnal aye-aye – Madagascar’s strangest and most rare lemur.
-The otherworldly and well camouflaged Uroplatus lizard is also in evidence, whilst the world’s tiniest chameleon, the Brookesia, is also found on this small island rich in humid, dense forest.
+Nosy Mangabe Special Reserve is an island that lies in Antongil Bay about 2km off the coast.
+As one of the best places to see the wild, nocturnal aye-aye – Madagascar’s strangest and most rare lemur.
+The otherworldly and well camouflaged Uroplatus lizard, and the world’s tiniest chameleon Brookesia, are also found in the humid forest.
 Black and white ruffed lemur and the white-fronted brown lemur are more regularly sighted on Nosy Mangabe.
-Plan your vacation to coincide with the Humpback whales’ annual visit, between July and September (the best time to visit is between August and December in the dry season), and your holiday will be resplendently complete.
+Plan your vacation to coincide with the annual visit of the Humpback whales between July and September.
+The best time to visit is between August and December in the dry season.